TnTech-ECE/F25_Team5_InductionHeaterController/Reports/Detailed Design Heat Generation.md

 The Nucleo-STM32L476RG has three 12 bit ADCs with 16 channels each and three SPIs.
 When an ADC is used the Nucleo operates on an analog supply voltage between 1.62 and 3.6 V [10].
 This is much higher than the typical millivolt output of a thermocouple [6].
 Therefore, amplification will be required for this system's thermocouples.
 This can be accomplished a number of ways using standard circuit components, but can be more easily done using dedicated thermocouple amplifiers.
 Dedicated thermocouple amplifiers interface easily with microcontrollers and thermocouples which would lead to faster and more efficient build times [11].

-Thermocouple amplifiers are available for reduced prices if they can only read K-type thermocouples.
+Simple thermocouple amplifiers are available for cheaper prices if they can only read K-type thermocouples.
 K-type thermocouples are general purpose thermocouples and have a temperature range [6] suitable for this system's applications.
 There are many different K-type thermocouples available with price mostly depending on how the thermocouple connects to the workpiece.
-For pipe heating applications, self-adhesive patch and pipe clamp thermocouples would be ideal to ensure that the thermocouple makes solid connection with the pipe.
+For pipe heating applications, self-adhesive patch or pipe clamp thermocouples would be ideal to ensure that the thermocouple makes solid connection with the pipe.

 ## Interface with Other Subsystems